liamjohnston/react-browser-frame/README.md

 - **padding** (optional, `string`): Puts padding around your supplied content, as a CSS string, e.g. `"20px"` or `"15px 30px"` etc.
 - **???:** What else would you like to see?
 Dark mode?
 Other styles?
 Raise a PR or flick me a note :)

-Styles blatantly copied from the browser mockup in Docusaurus v2!
+Styles partially copied from the browser mockup in Docusaurus v2 😅

 ## License